chainbound/bolt/testnets/holesky/README.md

-As you can see in the [command line options](#command-line-options) section you can pass directly the private key as a hex-encoded string to the Bolt sidecar using the `--private-key` flag.
+As you can see in the [command line options](#command-line-options) section you can pass directly the private key as a hex-encoded string to the Bolt sidecar using the `--constraint-private-key` flag (or `constraint_private_key` in the TOML file).

 This is the simplest setup and can be used in case if all the delegations messages point to the same delegatee or if you're running the sidecar with a single active validator.

 ### Using a ERC-2335 Keystore

 The Bolt sidecar supports [ERC-2335](https://eips.ethereum.org/EIPS/eip-2335) keystores for loading signing keypairs.
-In order to use them you need to provide the `--keystore-path` pointing to the folder containing the keystore files and the `--keystore-password` or `keystore-secrets-path` flag pointing to the folder containing the password file.
+In order to use them you need to provide the `--keystore-path` pointing to the folder containing the keystore files and the `--keystore-password` or `keystore-secrets-path` flag pointing to the folder containing the password file (in the TOML configuration file these are the `keystore_path`, `keystore_password` and `keystore_secrets_path` respectively).

 Both the `keys` and `passwords` folders must adhere to the structure outlined in the [Delegations CLI example](#delegations-cli-example) section.